aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/mhtml-to-image/_index.md

  - PageSetup property that specifies the page size of the JPG image.

 ## **Output Stream Providers**
 If it is required to save files in the remote storage (e.g., cloud, database, etc.) you can implement [ICreateStreamProvider](https://apireference.aspose.com/net/html/aspose.html.io/icreatestreamprovider) interface to have manual control over the file creating process.
-This interface designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering document/page.
+This interface is designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering the document/page.

 {{% alert color="primary" %}}